Overview

 We are now welcoming Expressions of Interest for Stream 1, Area-Based Conservation Initiatives.
 There are 3 phases flowing along a pathway, as outlined below.
 Each phase has its own unique set of desired results/impacts, criteria to evaluate projects, funding priorities, and eligible activities.
 Applicants can submit a proposal at any phase that aligns with their current efforts—there is no need to start at a specific phase.

-Focus is on projects that are building a community vision, mandate, capacity and partnerships to conserve areas, and who are not yet in formal government to government planning discussions with the province.
+Projects building a community vision, mandate, capacity and partnerships to conserve areas, and not yet in formal government-to-government planning discussions.

 Phase 2 – Conservation Planning and Agreements

-Focus is on funding projects that have secured an internal mandate, capacity and partnerships to advance conservation, and that are ready or have entered into government-to-government planning or other conservation agreements.
+Projects that have an internal mandate, capacity and partnerships, and are ready or have started government-to-government planning or conservation agreements.

 Prior to developing an application, please ensure your project/initiative and your organization is eligible for funding.
 If you have any questions regarding eligibility, please contact us at info@bcconservationfund.ca.